datastax/dsbulk/manual/engine/configuration/README.md

-        Whether or not to map `null` input values to "unset" in the database, meaning don't modify a potentially pre-existing value of this field for this row. `null` input includes the values from the nullWords setting above.
+        Whether or not to map `null` input values to "unset" in the database, meaning don't modify a potentially pre-existing value of this field for this row. `null` input includes the values from the nullStrings setting above.
         Note that setting this to false leads to tombstones being created in the database to represent null.
         Defaults to true.